euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 ..
 [Kar98] G Karypis and V Kumar.
 A fast and high quality multilevel scheme for partitioning irregular graphs.
 SIAM Journal on Scientific Computing, 20(1):359–392, 1998.

 ..
-[KlEn14] M. Klemm and J. Enkovaara. *pyMIC: A Python Offload Module for the Intel(R) Xeon Phi(tm) Coprocessor*, 4th Workshop on Python for High Performance and Scientific Computing, November 2014, New Orleans, LA, Online at http://www.dlr.de/sc/Portaldata/15/Resources/dokumente/pyhpc2014/submissions/pyhpc2014_submission_8.pdf.
+[KlEn14] M. Klemm and J. Enkovaara. *pyMIC: A Python Offload Module for the Intel Xeon Phi Coprocessor*, 4th Workshop on Python for High Performance and Scientific Computing, November 2014, New Orleans, LA, Online at http://www.dlr.de/sc/Portaldata/15/Resources/dokumente/pyhpc2014/submissions/pyhpc2014_submission_8.pdf.

 ..
 [Klö12] A Klöckner, N Pinto, Y Lee, B Catanzaro, P Ivanov, and A Fasih.
 PyCUDA and PyOpenCL: A scripting-based approach to GPU run-time code generation.
 Parallel Comput., 38(3):157–174, 2012.